 List Cluster Resources

-Common types of resources in a Kubernetes cluster include nodes, pods, services, deployments, configMaps, and secrets.
-Use the kubectl get
+Common resources in a Kubernetes cluster include nodes, pods, services, deployments, configMaps, and secrets.
+The kubectl get

-command to list any resources within the VKE luster.
+command lists any resources within the VKE cluster.

 Describe Resources in Cluster